-The purpose of this exercise is to study the effects of a PID controller on a motor-load system.
-Although not a second-order system, a PID controlled motor-load system can be approximated as such with good accuracy.
+The purpose of this exercise is to study the effects of a proportional-integral-derivative (PID) controller on a motor-load system.
+Although not a second-order system, a PID controlled motor-load system can be approximated as such with reasonable accuracy.
 The motor-pendulum system will be examined, and the PID controller will be implemented using CVI Lab Windows.